-The art of welcoming the first time guests who visit our churches is to practice the art of church hospitality.
+The art of welcoming the first time guests who visit your church is to practice the art of church hospitality.

-Church Hospitality is not evangelism as we define and use it here.
+Church Hospitality is not evangelism as we define and use evangelism here.

 Rather, church hospitality helps to shape the environment for hearing the joyful sharing of the good news of the sovereign love of God.